-$$\begin{array}{c} h(riding(C,H),0) \leftarrow \\ owns(C,H), \\ \text{not } \neg h(riding(C,H),0). \end{array}$$
+$$\begin{aligned} h(riding(C,H),0) \leftarrow \\ owns(C,H), \\ \text{not } \neg h(riding(C,H),0). \end{aligned}$$

-To allow the reasoner to consider exceptions to this default, we add a cr-rule stating that a competitor may possibly ride the opponent's horse, although that should happen only if strictly necessary.
+To allow the reasoner to consider the possible exceptions to this default, we add a cr-rule stating that a competitor may possibly ride the opponent's horse, although that should happen only if strictly necessary.

-$$h(riding(C, H2), 0) \stackrel{+}{\leftarrow} owns(C, H1), horse(H2), H1 \neq H2.$$
+$$h(riding(C, H2), 0) \leftarrow owns(C, H1),$$

+$horse(H2),$ $H1 \neq H2.$

-We use a cr-rule, instead of a regular rule, to capture the intuition that the competitors will not normally switch horses.
-Although for simplicity here we focus on a specific default, it is important to stress that this technique can be extended to the general case by writing the knowledge base so that each default is accompanied by a cr-rule allowing the reasoner to consider unexpected exceptions (but only if strictly necessary).
-Let σ' be obtained from σ by adding to it the new cr-rule.
+We use a cr-rule to capture the intuition that the competitors will not normally switch horses.
+Let σ' be obtained from σ by adding the new cr-rule.
 It can be shown that the theory8 is consistent and its unique answer set contains:

 $$\sigma' \cup F^{\vee} \cup \mathcal{AD} \cup \mathcal{W} \cup \mathcal{P}$$ which encodes the answer that, if the competitors switch horses and the horse owned by b is faster, then a can win by immediately reaching the finish line and crossing it.
-In agreement with common-sense, a does not expect to win if the horse b owns is slower.
+In agreement with commonsense, a does not expect to win if the horse that b owns is slower.
 On the other hand, it is not difficult to see that b will win in that case.
 That is, the race will be completed no matter what.

 '''

-\{faster(h(b)), h(riding(a, h(b)), 0), h(riding(b, h(a)), 0), o(move, a, 0), o(move, b, 0), o(cross, a, 1), o(move, b, 1), o(wait, a, 2), o(cross, b, 2), o(wait, a, 3), o(wait, b, 3), o(wait, a, 4), o(wait, b, 4) \}
+\begin{cases} faster(hrs(b)), \\ h(riding(a, hrs(b)), 0), & h(riding(b, hrs(a)), 0), \\ o(move, a, 0), & o(move, b, 0), \\ o(cross, a, 1), & o(move, b, 1), \\ o(wait, a, 2), & o(cross, b, 2), \\ o(wait, a, 3), & o(wait, b, 3), \\ o(wait, a, 4), & o(wait, b, 4) \end{cases}

 '''

-The conclusion obtained formally here agrees with the accepted solution of the riddle: "Take each other's horse."
+The conclusion obtained here formally agrees with the accepted solution of the riddle: "Take each other's horse."

-Conclusions
+5 Conclusions

-In this paper we have described an exercise in the use of ASP for common-sense knowledge representation and reasoning, aimed at formalizing and reasoning about an easy-to-understand, but non-trivial riddle.
-One reason why we have selected this particular riddle, besides its high content of common-sense knowledge, is the fact that upon an initial analysis, it was unclear whether and how ASP or other formalisms could be used to solve it.
-Solving the riddle has required the combined use of some of the latest ASP techniques, including using consistency restoring rules to allow the reasoner to select alternative goals and to consider exceptions to the defaults in the knowledge base as a last resort, and has shown how ASP can be used for adversarial reasoning by employing it to encode a model of the adversary's behavior.
+In this paper we have described an exercise in the use of ASP for commonsense knowledge representation and reasoning, aimed at formalizing and reasoning about an easy-to-understand but non-trivial riddle.
+One reason why we have selected this particular riddle, besides its high content of commonsense knowledge, is the fact that upon an initial analysis, it was unclear whether and how ASP or other formalisms could be used to solve it.
+Solving the riddle has required the combined use of some of the latest ASP techniques, including using consistency restoring rules to allow the reasoner to select alternative goals, and to consider exceptions to the defaults in the knowledge base as a last resort, and has shown how ASP can be used for adversarial reasoning by employing it to encode a model of the adversary's behavior.

 Another possible way of solving the riddle, not shown here for lack of space, consists in introducing a switch_horses action, made not relevant by default, but with the possibility to use it if no solution can be found otherwise.
 Such action would be cooperative, in the sense that both competitors would have to perform it together.
 However, as with many actions of this type in a competitive environment, rationally acting competitors are not always expected to agree to perform the action.
-An interesting continuation of our exercise will consist of an accurate formalization of this solution of the riddle, which we think may yield useful results in the formalization of sophisticated adversarial reasoning.
+An interesting continuation of our exercise will consist of an accurate formalization of this solution to the riddle, which we think may yield useful results in the formalization of sophisticated adversarial reasoning.
+We think that this direction of research may benefit from the recent application of CR-Prolog to the formalization of negotiation described in [13].